mcroteau/simple-http-server-java/readme.md

 Do you feel alone?
-Are you pondering lifes questions?
+Are you pondering life's questions?
 Look no further... a simple solution!

 Orange Mocha Frappuccinos!